Caruaru: Sports

 Each year, TV Asa Branca and partners organize the Copa TV Asa Branca de Futsal.
 The SESC gymnasium, near the Sulanca Fair courtyard, hosts matches involving futsal teams from major cities in the Forest Zone, Agreste, and Sertão regions, such as Palmares, Catende, Bezerros, Santa Cruz do Capibaribe, Belo Jardim, Garanhuns, Lajedo, Arcoverde, and Serra Talhada.

 Another major sports venue in Caruaru is the Ayrton Senna International Racetrack, which hosts an annual stage of the Fórmula Truck and various other competitions.
 It is Pernambuco's main racetrack, inaugurated on December 13, 1992, with a 3,180-meter track and widths ranging from nine to sixteen meters.

 Holidays

-According to the Municipal Official Gazette, Caruaru observes five municipal holidays in 2025: Good Friday, on April 18; the anniversary of the municipality's political emancipation, on May 18; Saint John's Day, on June 24; Saint Peter's Day, on June 29; and the day of Our Lady of Sorrows, the municipal patron saint, on September 15.
-In addition to these holidays, there are optional holidays during Carnival week, from March 3 to March 5 (the latter until 12 PM), and on Civil Servants' Day, October 28.
+According to the Municipal Official Gazette, Caruaru observes five municipal holidays in 2025: Good Friday, on 18 April; the anniversary of the municipality's political emancipation, on 18 May; Saint John's Day, on 24 June; Saint Peter's Day, on 29 June; and the day of Our Lady of Sorrows, the municipal patron saint, on 15 September.
+In addition to these holidays, there are optional holidays during Carnival week, from 3 March to 5 March (the latter until 12 PM), and on Civil Servants' Day, 28 October.